matloff/fasteR/README.md

 > ❄️  Your Turn

 > Try some of these operations on R's built-in **faithful** dataset.
+>
-> For instance, find the number of rows for which the **eruptions**
+> 1. Find the number of rows for which the **eruptions**
 >    column was greater than 3 and waiting time was more than 80 minutes.
+>
-> Also, write code to print out the row numbers of these cases.
+> 2. Add code to print out the row numbers of those cases.
+>

 ## <a name="tapply"> </a> Lesson 9:  The tapply Function